A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 \subsubsection{Imputation}

-\textbf{C}onditional \textbf{S}core-based \textbf{D}iffusion \textbf{I}mputation models for \textbf{Tab}ular data (\textit{TabCSDI}) \cite{zheng2022diffusion} is a novel approach on tabular data imputation, built upon CSDI \cite{tashiro2021csdi}, which is for time-series data imputation.
+TabCSDI \cite{zheng2022diffusion} is a novel approach on tabular data imputation built upon CSDI \cite{tashiro2021csdi}, which is for time-series data imputation and forecasting.
 To generate both continuous and categorical features of tabular data, it explores three conventional techniques: one-hot encoding, analog bits encoding \cite{chen2022analog}, and feature tokenisation \cite{gorishniy2021revisiting}.
 Especially, when utilising feature tokenisation, both continuous and categorical features undergo transformation via an embedding layer.
-Zheng et al. \cite{zheng2022diffusion} emphasise the importance of using feature tokenisation due to its excellent performance.
-It also mitigates the issue of column imbalance that is often observed in other two techniques.
+Zheng \textit{et al}. \cite{zheng2022diffusion} emphasise the importance of feature tokenization as it mitigates the issue of column imbalance, which is commonly observed in the other two techniques.
+This approach leads to superior performance.